Overview and Governance

-The Certified Collection Management Professional (CCMP) Program is a certifying organization that assesses and recognizes military, civilian, and contractor intelligence collection management (CM) professionals who meet the commonly recognized CM standards in the Defense Collection Management Enterprise (DCME).
-The CCMP program was developed to accomplish the goal set forth by the Under Secretary of Defense for Intelligence (USD(I)) to professionalize the defense intelligence workforce.
-The CCMP supports the DCME through the administration of the accredited1 CCMP-Fundamental (CCMP-F) professional level certification.
-The CCMP Program is operated by the Joint Staff / J262 (Directorate of Intelligence, Deputy Directorate of Collection Management) through a CCMP Program Management Office (PMO), which is overseen by the CCMP Governance Council (GC).
-The GC is made up of representatives from each of the Armed Services, the Unified Combatant Commands (CCMDs), and the four Defense Intelligence Components (the Defense Intelligence Agency, National Geospatial-Intelligence Agency, National Reconnaissance Office, and the National Security Agency).
-The CCMP PMO is funded through programmatic allocations from the J26.
-Due to the sensitive nature of business conducted within the U.S. Intelligence Community (IC), release of specific financial documents is prohibited to the public due to national security reasons as outlined by DoD Directive 7045.14.
+The Certified Collection Management Professional (CCMP) program is a certifying organization that assesses and recognizes military, civilian, and contractor intelligence collection management (CM) professionals who meet the commonly recognized CM standards in the Defense Collection Management Enterprise (DCME).
+The CCMP program was developed to accomplish the goal set forth by the Under Secretary of Defense for Intelligence and Security (USD(I&S)) to professionalize the Defense Intelligence Enterprise (DIE) workforce.
+The CCMP supports the DCME through the administration of the CCMP-Fundamental (CCMP-F) professional level certification, which is accredited through 30 Sep 2025 by the National Commission for Certifying Agencies (NCCA)

 - Support development of an interoperable CM workforce through valid, EBoK-aligned assessments of individual capabilities.

 - Promote ongoing professional competence through assessment of certification renewal requirements.